travis-ci/docs-travis-ci-com/user/ci-environment.md

 environment for every build.

-This has the advantage that no state persists between builds, offering a clean slate and making sure that your tests run in an environment built from scratch.
+This has the advantage that no state persists between builds, offering a clean state and making sure that your tests run in an environment built from scratch.

 Builds have access to a variety of services for data storage and messaging, and can install anything that's required for them to run.